 Incorporating an HTML web font will ensure a uniform appearance for your site across various devices.
 Moreover, it can contribute to achieving a professional, formal, or elegant aesthetic for the website, depending on the chosen font.

-This article presents the 20 best web-safe fonts to help you decide.
+This article presents the 20 best web-safe fonts to help you decide from a comprehensive HTML font list.
 Let’s have a recap on some of the choices:

 Arial: A timeless font suitable for a wide range of websites.